deR0R0/SimpleFly/README.md

 Configurable Spigot/Bukkit Plugin that allows users to fly without having to switch gamemodes.

-Status: 🔵 (Done but will add requested features)

 # Development Status

 🟢 - Done (I will still bugfix)